mgcth/DataStructuresAlgorithms.jl/README.md

-# Data structures and algorithms - DAT038
+# Data structures and algorithms - DAT038/TIN093

-Implementation of some data structures and algorithms from the Chalmers course DAT038 in Julia as en exercise and for fun.
-Implemented from instructions and invariants mostly and not pseudocode.
-Therefore, code might not be the most efficient, general or clean.
+Implementation of some data structures and algorithms from the Chalmers courses DAT038 and TIN093 in Julia as en exercise and for fun.
+Many of the implementations are straight from instructions and invariants.
+Therefore, the code might not be the most efficient, general or clean.
 Not all algorithms are present.
-Some interfaces are implemented for some data structures.
+Some interfaces are also missing, but patched on a need-to-use basis.

-Work ongoing, currently at heaps which are not fully working.
+Work ongoing, currently at hash maps which are not fully working.
 Red-black and AVL trees and graphs (BFS, DFS, UCS, A*) left.

 ## Implemented data structures and algorithms and time complexities
 *Search:*
 * Linear search O(n)
 * Binary search O(logn)
+* Binary search rotated array (missing)

 *Sort:*
 * Selection sort O(n^2)